 General Remarks

-At the time of inspection the property was found to be generally well maintained having due regard to its age and character internally on semi modern/older lines and decoration to an adequate standard.
-A degree of modernisation and upgrading it
+At the time of inspection the property w along modern lines and decoration was through routine maintenance and repai ras found to be reasonably well maintained having due regard to its nature.
+The factor is to an adequate standard.
+A number of items were noted during inspection which r. fittings internally were th are capable of remedy

-Although not an exhaustive list, a number of items were noted including the following:-

-1) The electrical installation is dated and will require upgrading to meet current regulations.

-2) Upgrading of the windows should be envisaged.

-Econtiel Dancire
+cupboard.
+The shower room and bedro nent evidenced by a gap between the top of the walls and the plasterboard ceilin oms within the upper floor of the house have coving installed at the wall/ceiling just a longstanding nature with no evidence of recent significant movement. g in the landing unction.
+On the basis of

+a single inspection, this appears to be t n a longstanding hattire with no evidence of recent significant movement.

 Essential Repairs

 None.

 Estimated cost of essential repairs N/A

 Retention recommended?
 Yes X No

 Retention amount N/A

-Comment on Mortgageability
+Comment on Mortgageabilit y

-The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provide r.
+The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage prov rider.

 Valuation

-Market value in present condition 230,000
+Market value in present condition 1 £ 110,000

-Market value on completion of essential repairs
+Market value on completion of es ssential repairs £

-Insurance reinstatement value £ 715,000
+Insurance reinstatement value £ 270,000

-(to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)
+g, site clearance, professional fees, ancillary charges plus VAT) Yes X No

 Is a reinspection necessary?
-Yes X No